 At 63 years of age, Noel Quigley knew that his time in full-time employment would be coming to an end soon and retirement was a quietly looming shadow in the distance.
-Instead of waiting for its inevitable embrace, however, he decided to be proactive and leave him with something to do when he eventually left his job as a salesman.
+Instead of waiting for its inevitable embrace, however, he decided to be proactive and open his opportunities to follow his passion when he eventually left his job as a salesman.

 “I wanted a plan for my retirement where I could do something that keeps me active and engaged that matches my interests.
-It was a case of what I liked doing, and how I can get paid for it, and tour guiding was a good fit.
-Simple as,” he said.
+It was a case of what I liked doing, and how I can get paid for it, and tour guiding was a good fit,” he said.

 Noel enrolled in Portobello Institute’s QQI Level 6 Tour Guide course.
 It was a natural choice for him as throughout his life he has developed a deep interest in Irish history.
 And, coincidentally enough, his full-time job only helped to nurture that curiosity about the Emerald Isle.

 “I am a salesman and have been for the last 25 years.
 For 20+ of those years, of all the products to sell, it’s road signs in Ireland.
 That’s mad because it’s taken me to every corner of Ireland and beyond.

 “I’ve been to West Cork on a Wednesday and Donegal on a cold November morning.
 I know Ireland very well.
 To be a new tour guide, I have huge experience of Ireland in terms of its geography.

 “I’m actually weakest in Dublin.
 But if you asked me to go down to Tipperary and go to the Rock of Cashel and ask if I know any cafés or places to use the bathroom, the job that I have would have given me all that information.
 I would know restaurants, hotels, pubs, and places to stop.
 To that degree, my job as a road sign salesman has given me a good grounding in the geography of Ireland,” he said.